TrevorStubbs/learning-journal/401-dotnet/Reading/read-13.md

 }
 ```

-- the secrets are accesaable with `Configuration["KEYVALUEHERE"]`
+- the secrets are accessible with `Configuration["KEYVALUEHERE"]`
-- for examplet
+- for examples:
 ``` CSharp
 client.DefaultRequestHeaders.Add("Ocp-Apim-Subscription-Key",
                 Configuration["myBingAPIKey"]);